LOMOGMY/Signal-and-System/NO.3/README.md

-> indeterminacy for 2.7c and 2.7e
+# Indeterminacy for 2.7c and 2.7e